Property tycoon who hired hitman to kill his wife cut children out of £6m will

 Mrs Hicken challenged it on the basis that her dad had lacked testamentary capacity in respect of the will, or did not know and approve of the will when he made it.

-Ruling against her, Judge Williams said Norman’s decision to disinherit his children might be labelled “unfair,” but it was not irrational.
+Ruling against her, Judge Williams said Norman’s decision to disinherit his children might be labelled “unfair”, but it was not irrational.

-In his final months, he had developed a passion for chewing over how his legacy would be spent after his death, in particular costing the gift of a new £45,000 clock to Leicester City Council.
+In his final months, he had developed a passion for chewing over how his legacy would be spent after his death, in particular, the gift of a new £45,000 clock to Leicester City Council.

 At a previous pre-trial hearing in February 2022, Mrs Hicken had already agreed a settlement with the trust for £700,000 of their share of her father’s wealth, contradicting her claim at the High Court.